 Tag Archives | vintage collectibles

 The fireplace section is full of mantels in many styles.
-Some are stripped and ready to go, like this Peabody and Sterns carved oak mantel, with bow front shelf, while others are in need of a little TLC. … Continue Reading
+Some are stripped and ready to go, like this Peabody and Sterns carved oak mantel, with bow front shelf. … Continue Reading

-A new online storefront with an intriguing mix of home decor and more.
+A new online storefront for second hand home décor has an intriguing mix of furniture, accessories and tableware.

-There’s a marketplace of vintage goods that’s sure to become a favorite online source of many – myself included.
+There’s a marketplace of vintage goods that’s sure to become a favorite online source of mine.
 It’s called Second Shout Out.
 The website is easy to navigate with shopping by category or style.
 It would be nice to have a “view all” feature, as “next” takes too long to load for this gal.
 But once you are on the next page, it scrolls up to the top automatically, which is always nice.

-I had a funny-ha-ha moment when I clicked on Homes for Sale.
-This savvy shopper won’t be placing a vintage $25+ million dollar Malibu villa in her cart… but, hey, looking puts me step closer, right?! … Continue Reading
+I had a funny-ha-ha moment when I clicked on Homes for Sale. … Continue Reading

 Like family, antiques are welcomed into our homes.